}

 An AI solution that delivers value from day-one

-AI is a buzzword, but what does it really mean?
+AI is not a buzzword anymore.
+How can it benefit your organization?
 Lately, the spotlight has been on Generative AI (GenAI), a form of artificial intelligence that doesn’t require structured data to provide insights.

 What is Generative AI and why is it relevant?